Skip to main content

 • MUST extend the App\Ship\Tests\ShipTestCase class.

-• All ContainerTestCases & ShipTestCase MUST extend the App\Ship\Parents\Tests\PhpUnit\TestCase class.
+• All ContainerTestCases and ShipTestCase MUST extend the App\Ship\Parents\Tests\PhpUnit\TestCase class.

 • The parent extension SHOULD be aliased as ParentTestCase.